isabella232/integrations-learn.en/help/integrations/tutorials/rtcdp-target/mobile-sdk-and-target-destination.md

 badgeIntegration: label="Integration" type="positive"
 ---

-# Integrate Real-Time CDP and Target with Mobile SDK and Target destination
+# Integrate Real-Time CDP and [!DNL Target] with Mobile SDK and [!DNL Target] destination

 >[!IMPORTANT]
 >
->When integrating with Mobile SDK, Target must be implemented using the Adobe Journey Optimizer - Decisioning extension.
+>When integrating with Mobile SDK, [!DNL Target] must be implemented using the Adobe Journey Optimizer - Decisioning extension.

-## Next-hit personalization with Adobe Real-Time CDP and Adobe Target
+## Next-hit personalization with Adobe Real-Time CDP and Adobe [!DNL Target]

 Get an overview and demo of the integration.

 >[!VIDEO](https://video.tv.adobe.com/v/340091?quality=12&learn=on)

-## Configure the Adobe Target destination in Real-Time Customer Data Platform
+## Configure the Adobe [!DNL Target] destination in Real-Time Customer Data [!DNL Platform]

-Learn how to configure the Adobe Target destination in Real-Time Customer Data Platform.
+Learn how to configure the Adobe [!DNL Target] destination in Real-Time Customer Data [!DNL Platform].

 >[!VIDEO](https://video.tv.adobe.com/v/3418799/?learn=on)

-## Activate segments and profile attributes to Adobe Target
+## Activate segments and profile attributes to Adobe [!DNL Target]

-Learn how to activate segments and profile attributes from Adobe Real-Time Customer Data Platform to Adobe Target.
+Learn how to activate segments and profile attributes from Adobe Real-Time Customer Data [!DNL Platform] to Adobe [!DNL Target].

 >[!VIDEO](https://video.tv.adobe.com/v/3419036/?learn=on)

-## Use Real-Time CDP segments in Adobe Target
+## Use Real-Time CDP segments in Adobe [!DNL Target]

-Learn how to use Real-Time Customer Data Platform segments in Adobe Target.
+Learn how to use Real-Time Customer Data [!DNL Platform] segments in Adobe [!DNL Target].

 >[!VIDEO](https://video.tv.adobe.com/v/3419149/?learn=on)

-## Use Real-Time CDP profile attributes in Adobe Target
+## Use Real-Time CDP profile attributes in Adobe [!DNL Target]

-Learn how to use Adobe Real-Time Customer Data Platform profile attributes in Adobe Target.
+Learn how to use Adobe Real-Time Customer Data [!DNL Platform] profile attributes in Adobe [!DNL Target].

 >[!VIDEO](https://video.tv.adobe.com/v/3419318/?learn=on)